Tim Hortons: Food items

 In Canada, the company began to offer hamburgers on the lunch menu in 2017.
 In an attempt to attract customers with a healthier option, Tim Hortons offered a hamburger filled with the "Beyond Meat" meatless option.
 The offering of hamburgers was risky for the company in their attempt to compete with the popular, large hamburger chains such as McDonald's.
 Wendy's and Burger King in Canada.
 Ironically, Burger King had acquired Tim Hortons in 2014 and was running it as a separate subsidiary and had supply chain mechanisms already in place to supply Tim Hortons with hamburger items.
 However, after only a brief period, consumers did not respond well to Tim Hortons offering of hamburgers or the "Beyond Meat" variety.
 With poor national sales, subsequently in 2019, hamburgers were removed from the menus at the Canadian Tim Horton's stores.

-On May 15, 2023, Tim Hortons introduced two new lunch and dinner menu items in Canada: the BBQ Crispy Chicken Loaded Bowl and the BBQ Crispy Chicken Loaded Wrap.
-Both items are made with a crispy chicken breast coated in a bold and smoky barbecue glaze, and are then mixed with grains, lettuce, freshly diced tomatoes and cucumbers, and a "savoury, creamy" barbecue sauce.

 On April 17, 2024, Tim Hortons introduced flatbread pizzas to expand on their lunch/dinner menu.
 The pizzas are available in four flavours: bacon everything, chicken parmesan, pepperoni, and simply cheese.
 The fifth flavour Spicy Rosé was introduced in October 2024.